mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Leaderboard table format: The use of PrettyTable to print the high score leaderboard in an ASCII table format was based on a suggestion by [ChatGPT](https://chat.openai.com/) by [openai.com](https://openai.com/)

+- Regular expressions used in validation functions were provided by [ChatGPT](https://chat.openai.com/) by [openai.com](https://openai.com/)

 [Back to Table of Contents](#table-of-contents)

 ## Acknowledgements